StudioZeroZero/Twice-Monitor/README.md

 <img width="400" height="400" alt="IMG_5129-fotor-20260126185451" src="https://github.com/user-attachments/assets/7a900a8b-ba0e-4309-90da-aa6147a484d5" />
 <img width="400" height="400" alt="IMG_5134-fotor-20260126185536" src="https://github.com/user-attachments/assets/5fe82bb7-fab6-4925-bc8e-68653ea117f6" />

-# The Embedded Ambient Display: A Start-to-Finish Engineering Guide
+# A Start-to-Finish Engineering Guide to Ambient Displays
-### An Updated Blueprint for Dedicated, Low-Power Media Kiosks (2026)

 ---
 > [!NOTE]
-> This guide uses my personal **"Twice-Monitor"** build as a case study, but the instructions and CAD files are 100% applicable to any dedicated screen project.
+> This guide uses my personal **"Twice Monitor"** build as a case study, but the instructions and CAD files are 100% applicable to any dedicated screen project.
 ## 💰 Bill of Materials (BOM)

 Tools/Equipment (*Most universities/maker spaces provide these at a low/zero cost*):